HAMZATURTUS/ctf/cryptography/MetaCTF/maydaymayday.md

     return xor(text, key)
 ```

-I had some trouble reversing phonetic_decode() until I realised, since every character is being handled seperately, brute forcing would be an easier solution.
+I had some trouble reversing phonetic_decode() until I realised that phonetic_encode() handles every character is being separately so brute force would be an easier approach.

 ### solve.py
 ```py